UEFA holds crisis meeting after breakaway Super League launched

 A bitter battle for control of the game and its lucrative revenue began with a letter sent by the 12 clubs to UEFA on Monday in which they said they would take legal steps in unnamed courts to protect their interests as they set up the league.

-Reuters has not seen the letter but multiple sources confirmed it had been sent to UEFA and was in response to the governing body’s statement on Sunday that they would “consider all measures available to us, at all levels, both judicial and sporting in order to prevent this happening”.
+Reuters has seen the letter which states it is in response to UEFA’s statement on Sunday that it will “consider all measures available to us, at all levels, both judicial and sporting in order to prevent this happening”.

 UEFA also said the clubs concerned “will be banned from playing in any other competition at domestic, European or world level, and their players could be denied the opportunity to represent their national teams.”